 - You can use the rubber feet on a generic speaker stand that does not have mounting holes, but this may be risky if there is a chance the speaker or stand may be bumped and the speaker knocked off. - You can use a material like BluTack to keep your speakers firmly (but not permanently) attached to the stands.
-If you can't find BluTack, just ask your neighborhood hardware store for the generic equivalent or some "earthquake wax." - We do not recommend the use of double sided foam tape or other strong adhesives to secure your speakers to a stand, as they will damage the furniture grade finish if and when removed.
+If you can't find BluTack, just ask your neighborhood hardware store for an equivalent. - •We do not recommend the use of double sided foam tape or other strong adhesives to secure your speakers to a stand, as they will damage the furniture grade finish if and when removed. - •TIP: The speaker has the best vertical off axis and most balanced in-room response with the woofer over tweeter, especially if the speaker height is lower than ideal.
+Try flipping the speaker over so the woofer is on top and see if you again hear better detail in the upper vocal range.